GopikaJL/Real-Time-Stock-Price-Monitoring-and-Analysis-Pipeline/README.md

-# Real-Time Stock Price Monitoring and Analysis Pipeline 📈📊
+# Real-Time Stock Price Monitoring and Analysis Pipeline using Docker 📈📊

 This project demonstrates a real-time stock price monitoring pipeline built using Kafka, Python, and Docker.
 The system simulates stock price data generation, processes the data in real time, and provides insights into stock price movements.
 Docker is used to streamline deployment and ensure consistency across environments.